zander-apalit/zander-apalit.github.io/readme.md

 ```
 5. Copy and paste the contents of your resume Markdown file in place of the section you have just deleted.
 6. Click on the ``Commit changes`` button in the top right.
+7. Click on the ``Commit changes`` button in the bottom right of the dialogue box that appears.
 Your resume should now be hosted on your website.

 ##### 5. Visit your website